Florida Division of Emergency Management: History

 In March 1993 an unnamed superstorm impacted the entire state causing catastrophic damages in 38 counties.
 The storm demonstrated the vulnerability of Florida to natural disasters and ultimately led to the passage of the Emergency Management Preparedness and Assistance Trust Fund.

 In 1994 Florida's newly created State Emergency Response Team became operational.
 For the first time in Florida's history, every state agency had been trained and equipped to work collaboratively during emergencies and to harness their resources to meet the needs of Florida's disaster victims.

 In 1995 Florida's State Emergency Response Team operations responded when a line of hurricanes and tropical storms battered Florida within months of each other.
 Among them was Hurricane Opal, one of the ten costliest storms in the nation's history.

 In 1996 after Hurricane Opal, Florida designed a Regional Hurricane Evacuation Plan intended to ensure a safe, timely and coordinated evacuation of Florida's most populous regions.

 In 1997, DCA announced a $21 million plan, "Breaking the Cycle", that was intended to create disaster-resistant communities throughout the state.

 In 1998, the Legislature authorized the Accidental Release Prevention and Risk Management Planning Act.
 This act implemented the Section 112 (r) of the Clean Air Act (1990) amendment.
 Florida was the only Emergency Management office in the country to seek delegation for this federal program.

 In 1998 the Division received a federal grant that allowed for the purchase of a NOAA Weather Radio for every public school in Florida.
 The Broward County Emergency Operations Center in Plantation, Florida, was selected as the state's secondary command center.

 In 1998 over 12,000 fire and emergency workers battled wildfires over the summer burning nearly 1/2 million acres (2000 km^{2}) of wild and urban lands.
 This event was called the most "complex" fire event in history.

 In 1998 a landmark agreement for mass migration response was signed by Governor Chiles and the U.S. Immigration and Naturalization Commissioner.

 On September 5, 2003, the State Emergency Response Team became the first state program in the nation to be fully accredited by the Emergency Management Accreditation Program (EMAP).

 In 2004, Florida was struck by a record-setting four major hurricanes: Hurricane Charley, Hurricane Frances, Hurricane Ivan, Hurricane Jeanne and Tropical Storm Bonnie.

-In 2006, Florida CEM adopted and worked towards statewide implementation of a common operating grid, USNG (civil counterpart to the Military Grid Reference System).
-This first of its kind leadership had a National impact; other emergency management agencies local, regional, state, and national begin to solve for a considerable deficiency in consequence management, a universal language of location.
+In 2006, Florida CEM implemented a common operating grid, USNG (civil counterpart to the Military Grid Reference System).
+This had a National impact; other emergency management agencies local, regional, state, and national begin to solve for a considerable deficiency in consequence management, a universal language of location.